DesperatePeter/starsector-advanced-weapon-control/README.md

 }
 ```

-This mod doesn't affect anything outside the current combat.
-So it's unlikely to cause problems on the campaign level.
+This mod doesn't affect anything outside of combat, so it's very unlikely to cause problems on the campaign level.

 ## Roadmap ##

-This is still an early version.
-It has not yet been tested sufficiently.
-If you encounter any bugs/crashes,
-please let me know.
+This is still a relatively early version.
+If you encounter any bugs, please let me know.

 After some more testing, bug-fixing and implementing requested features,
 I would like to add a feature where you can merge other weapon groups into your active weapon group.